DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/releasenotes/index.md

 title: 10.0.45.20251128
 release-version: 10.0.45.20251128
 state: current
+toc: true
 ---

+# 	Release notes
+This document describes the features that are either new or changed in the release version mentioned.

 # Version compatibility
 The matrix shows the minimum DXC build versions compatible per Microsoft versions and builds. <br>